The big chip card switch: a year of living with EMV

 your wallet doesn’t have a chip card yet, it will shortly

-More than half of consumer credit cards have been issued with smart chips (65 percent according to CPI Card Group, or as high as 88 percent, according to MasterCard), but not all U.S. payment cards are EMV-ready.
-Debit cards, in particular, are lagging behind, as only about 33 percent have chips on them today, according to CPI Card Group.
+More than half of consumer credit cards have been issued with smart chips (77 percent according to CPI Card Group), but not all U.S. payment cards are EMV-ready.
+Debit cards, in particular, are lagging behind, as only about 38 percent have chips on them today, according to CPI Card Group.

 “The credit card market is concentrated among a much smaller group of players than debit cards, which are widely distributed over nearly all financial institutions, so it stands to reason that different institutions are going to have different strategies for implementation,” said Doug Johnson, senior vice president of payments and cybersecurity policy for the American Bankers Association.
 “If they haven’t received one yet, they’ll have it soon.”